Current as of December 2022 | Download print version (in PDF)

 Public collections: Contributions earned through public collections organized in compliance with the Law on Public Collections or received for humanitarian and charitable purposes may be also deducted from the income tax base (Income Tax Law Article 19b(2)(c)-(d)).

 Legal entities may deduct up to 10 percent of their corporate income tax base any donations equal to or higher than CZK 2,000 (≈USD 90) to communities, regions, branches of state administration, juridical persons with their seat in the Czech Republic, as well as to juridical persons organizing public collections in compliance with the Law on Public (Law on Income Tax Article 20(8)).
-The deductible percentage has been temporarily increased to up to 30 percent for the period between March 1, 2020 and February 28, 2022.
 In order to qualify for the deduction, the donation must support activities in one or more of the following fields: science and education; research and development; culture; teaching in schools; police; fire prevention and suppression; support and protection of young persons; protection of animals and their health; social or health care; ecological, humanitarian, and charitable purposes; religious purposes of registered churches and congregations; physical training and sporting activities; and support of political parties and movements and their activity.
 However, NPOs themselves may not deduct any donation they are providing from their own property (Income Tax Law Article 20(8)).

 Violations of the rules of public collections are punishable by fines up to CZK 500,000 (≈USD 23,000) (Public Collections Law Article 25).